St Stephen's Chapel: Historical events

 Two royal weddings are recorded as having been solemnised in St Stephen's Chapel.
-On 20 January 1382, King Richard II was married to Anne of Bohemia.
+On 20 January 1382, Richard II was married to Anne of Bohemia.
 The bridegroom was fifteen, the bride sixteen.
 The other marriage occurred on 15 January 1478, between the younger of the two Princes in the Tower, Richard, Duke of York, and Anne Mowbray.
 Being five years old, she was close to a year older than Richard.
 At the age of eight, Anne died.
 Her coffin was discovered in a vault in Stepney in 1964, and her remains reinterred in Westminster Abbey.
-The body of Richard's father, King Edward IV, who died at the Palace of Westminster on 9 April 1483, was conveyed to St Stephen's Chapel the next day, and lay in state there for eight days before his interment at St George's Chapel, Windsor.
+The body of Richard's father, Edward IV, who died at the Palace of Westminster on 9 April 1483, was conveyed to St Stephen's Chapel the next day, and lay in state there for eight days before his interment at St George's Chapel, Windsor.

 Thomas Cranmer was consecrated in St Stephen's Chapel as Archbishop of Canterbury on 30 March 1533.
 After the death of King Henry VIII the Palace of Westminster ceased to be a royal residence.
 Henry's son, King Edward VI, instituted the Abolition of Chantries Acts, 1545 and 1547, and St Stephen's Chapel thus became available for use as the debating chamber of the House of Commons.
 Oliver Cromwell had the crypt whitewashed and used it to stable his horses.

 On the night before the 1911 census, women's suffragist Emily Davison spent the night in a broom cupboard in the back of the crypt in order to be able to give her address as the House of Commons, despite not being allowed to stand for Parliament or vote.
 A plaque was unofficially placed in the cupboard to commemorate this in around 1991 by the late Tony Benn MP.
 He put the plaque in place with his own hands and proudly showed it to visitors.
 He later installed a second plaque for a purpose which is now lost but the Palace authorities required him to remove it.
 The screw holes are still visible.